-The National Register of Historic Places and Colorado State Register of Historic Properties.
-Authorized by the National Historic Preservation Act of 1966, the National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archeological resources.
+National Landscape Architecture Month is an opportunity to celebrate and learn about many of the historic resources in the National Register of Historic Places and the Colorado State Register of Historic Properties.
+Authorized by the National Historic Preservation Act of 1966, the National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archaeological resources, and is the official list of the Nation’s historic places worthy of preservation.
 The Colorado State Register of Historic Properties is a listing of the state’s significant cultural resources worthy of preservation for the future education and enjoyment of Colorado’s residents and visitors.
-Properties listed in the National Register of Historic Places are automatically placed in the Colorado State Register.
-They may also be nominated separately to the Colorado State Register without inclusion in the National Register.
+Continue reading “National Landscape Architecture Month and Denver’s Public Spaces”

 In honor of Women’s History Month, we’re highlighting Emma Azalia Smith Hackley, a former resident of Denver and co-editor of the newspaper the Statesman.
 The Statesman, which later became The Denver Star, will be the first of 18 titles History Colorado is digitizing to add to the Library of Congress Chronicling America database.
 If you’d like to learn more about History Colorado’s participation in the National Digital Newspaper Program, please follow this link.
 Continue reading “Azalia Smith Hackley—Musical Prodigy and Pioneering Journalist”